Italian Football Federation

 The Italian Football Federation (Federazione Italiana Giuoco Calcio, /it/; FIGC /it/), known colloquially as Federcalcio (/it/), is the governing body of football in Italy.
 It is based in Rome and the technical department is in Coverciano, Florence.

 It manages and coordinates the Italian football league system.
 It is also responsible for appointing the management of the Italy national football team (men's), women's, and youth national football teams.
 The Italy national futsal team also belongs to the federation.

 History

+A replica of the Jules Rimet Trophy on display at the National Football Museum in England.
+The trophy was won by Italy during its back-to-back victories in 1934 FIFA World Cup and 1938 FIFA World Cup.
+The original was stolen from Brazil in 1983 and has never been recovered.

+FIFA World Cup Trophy, displayed at the FIFA World Museum, Zurich, Switzerland, on 2 April 2018, won by the Italy in 1982 FIFA World Cup and 2006 FIFA World Cup.